Pan Roasted Chicken Thighs

 As I kid I preferred white meat, particularly breasts, but out of disappointment associated with black alpha male hierarchy I discovered the wonders of chicken thighs.
-In my house the big dog in the house got the big piece of chicken which was always the breast.
-I’m not sure if I were really ever into breasts; it was more about challenging tradition, rules and authority.
+In my house, the big dog in the house got the big piece of chicken which was always the breast.
+I’m not sure if I were really ever into breasts; it was more about challenging tradition, rules, and authority.
 At the end of the day, I found my way and subscribed to the low end theory and passed on the thigh trait to my son.
 I ain’t mad nor bugging out, cause everything is fair when you’re living in the city.
 Keep your breasts and wings, cause thighs are that beautiful jazz we got!

-These thighs pair well with any side.
+These jerk chicken thighs pair well with any side.
 I decided to make “jerk bowls” so added smashed sweet potatoes (recipe in previous post), creamy grits (use package directions), and Swiss chard (wash and saute in oil and lemon juice).
 The sweet potatoes provide balance against the slight heat from the jerk seasoning.
 The savory creaminess of the grits offers a contrast texturally to the sweet potatoes rendered crispy from the duck fat and the crispy thighs.
 The chard picked right from my garden for some farm to table action lightens the dish up and along with the citrus used in the sauce helps cut through the fat from the duck and that rendered from the chicken thighs.

 All the ingredients are pretty hands-free so offer quick and easy, babysitting free cooking.
-The ingredients are few, however what’s pan roasted jerk chicken thighs without technique?
+The ingredients are few, however, what’s pan roasted chicken without technique?
 Pay attention to the details with this recipe.
 Cook the thighs skin side down in a cast-iron skillet to render out the fat and make the skin as crisp as possible.
 When you’re done the chicken skin should feel like well cooked crispy bacon.
 The taste should be of the charts as well with jerk flavor coming through below and above the surface of the skin.

-Pan Roasted Jerk Chicken Thighs Cooking Tips
+Pan Roasted Chicken Thighs Cooking Tips

 - Generously season the chicken below the skin as well as on the skin

 - Use bone-in, skin-on thighs.
-They are more flavorful and the skin when cooked properly provides the crispiness.
+They are more flavorful and the skin, when cooked properly, provides the crispiness.
 They are also budget friendly.